kai-wei-mo/boot/vscode/README.md

 # vscode
+- for machines on which you can't log into with your personal account for Settings Sync

 - user preferences (`settings.json`)
-  - may require merge with vscode settings sync
 - installation of extensions

 ## vscode settings